MICA-MNI/MICA-7t/README.md

 -------
 The main outputs of `fastsurfer` deep volumetric segmentation are found under the `mri/` directory: `aparc.DKTatlas+aseg.deep.mgz`, `mask.mgz`, and `orig.mgz`.
 The equivalent of freesurfer's brainmask.mgz now is called `norm.mgz`.

+Warning!!
+Please make sure your eraser values when editing is set to zero or tick the Recon Editing box, otherwise, it will create issues on the subsequent steps.

 1. The edits should be perfom on the `mask.mgz` file.
 However, maybe it's easier to correct over the file called `norm.mgz`.
 Once the edits are perform you can replace `mask.mgz` with the binarized version of the corrected `norm.mgz`.

 ```bash